 - Not all black people think alike on anything.
 Issues over politics and race divide and fragment the race a whole.
 The fallout and name calling whenever there are differences of opinion are always striking to me.

 - Lastly even in 2017, there is a genuine distrust of bi-racial blacks by other blacks – particularly those raised in predominantly white households, who then take pro-black stances when it appears to be convenient.

 One of the talk show hosts stated that at some point reality will crash down hard on Colin Kaepernick – if and when his resources are depleted, he’ll be forgotten – similar to what happened to MC Hammer once all of his resources were spent.
 Likewise, the same people he is seeking to help will eventually turn their backs on him even after some of his gestures of generosity such as giving suits to felons.
 Again, my hope is that he has thought all of this out, and will have a productive life after football.
 For that stretch of two to three years, #7 was definitely great one in my opinion.

 Thank you for taking the time to read this post.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-Lastly follow me on Twitter at @BWArePowerful, and at the Big Words Blog Site Facebook page.
+Lastly follow me on Twitter at @BWArePowerful, at the Big Words Blog Site Facebook page, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.